Soft Tissue Sarcoma in Dogs

-Soft tissue sarcomas are a group of malignant cancers that arise from the skin and subcutaneous connective tissues, such as fat (liposarcoma), muscle (rhabdomyosarcoma, leiomyosarcoma), cartilage (chondrosarcoma), fibrous connective tissue (fibrosarcoma), nerves (schwannoma, malignant peripheral nerve sheath tumor, neurofibrosarcoma) and the “pericytes” of small blood vessels in the subcutis (hemangiopericytoma).
+Soft tissue sarcomas are a group of malignant cancers that arise from the skin and subcutaneous connective tissues, such as fat, muscle, cartilage, fibrous connective tissue, nerves and the “pericytes” of small blood vessels in the subcutis.
 These tumors are often considered collectively because of their similarity in clinical behavior.

-Soft tissue sarcomas may arise from any anatomic site.
-They tend to appear discrete and well encapsulated, but are actually very invasive into surrounding tissues.
+Soft tissue sarcomas may arise from any site.
+They tend to appear discrete and well encapsulated, but are actually very invasive into the surrounding tissues.
 As such, local regrowth of the tumor is common after conservative surgical removal.
-Soft tissue sarcomas are graded as low, intermediate, or high grade.
-Most soft tissue sarcomas are low to intermediate grade, and have a relatively low chance of spreading to other places (metastatic rate of less than 25%).
-High grade sarcomas have a higher potential for metastasis (25-40%)
+Soft tissue sarcomas are graded low, intermediate or high grade.
+Most are low to intermediate grade and have a relatively low chance of spreading.

 How are soft tissue sarcomas diagnosed?

-As a general rule, these tumors do not readily shed their cells; however, a fine needle aspirate is an easy, non-invasive test that can often confirm the presence of a sarcoma.
+A fine needle aspirate is an easy, non-invasive test that can often confirm the presence of a sarcoma.
 A biopsy may be necessary if fine needle aspirates are non-diagnostic.
-Further, biopsies can also be used to classify the specific type or grade of soft tissue sarcoma.
+Biopsies can also be used to classify the specific type of soft tissue sarcoma.

-Once a diagnosis of a soft tissue sarcoma is made, staging is recommended to rule out spread of disease and evaluate your pet’s overall health.
-Staging for sarcomas typically involves routine bloodwork, chest x-rays, and evaluation of regional lymph nodes.
-An abdominal ultrasound may also be recommended.
+Once a diagnosis is made, staging is recommended to rule out the spread of the disease and to evaluate your pet’s overall health.
+Staging for sarcomas typically involves:

-Surgery is the mainstay of treatment for soft tissue sarcomas.
+- Surgery is the mainstay treatment for soft tissue sarcomas.
 Surgical excision must be wide and deep in order to remove all of the tumor tissue.
 When tumors are excised surgically with “clean” surgical margins, no further treatment may be necessary.
-If the tumor was not removed with adequate margins, a second surgery may be recommended to excise more tissue and help ensure adequate removal of all tumor cells.
+If the tumor was not removed with adequate margins, a second surgery may be recommended to ensure adequate removal of all tumor cells.

 What is the prognosis?

 Soft tissue sarcomas that are low to intermediate grade and can be removed completely with aggressive surgery have an excellent long term prognosis.
-Control rates for low grade soft tissue sarcomas that are excised with less than adequate margins and followed by radiation therapy are also very good.
+Control rates for low grade soft tissue sarcomas that are incompletely excised and followed by radiation therapy are also very good.
 Approximately 85% of these patients are tumor free three years after treatment.
-By comparison, the majority of dogs with incompletely excised soft tissue sarcomas that receive surgery without follow-up radiation therapy will have their tumors regrow by 1 year after surgery.
-Many of these tumors often regrow within the first few months after surgery.
+By comparison, the majority of dogs with incompletely excised soft tissue sarcomas that receive surgery without follow-up radiation will regrow by one year.